Cycling

 Bridleways that cross this iconic landscape are clearly shown to help cyclists plan their route and find their way.

-Advice about enjoying this shared landscape in a responsible way is also provided on side one.
+Advice about enjoying this shared landscape in a responsible way is also provided on page 2.
 Please help us to care for the precious heritage and sensitive wildlife of the Hills and Commons, and fellow visitors too.

-The map and guide is available from our offices, local Tourist Information Centres, cafes, bike shops, and other visitor attractions.
+The map and guide is currently available from our offices, and will shortly be available from local Tourist Information Centres, cafes, bike shops, and other visitor attractions.

-Copies of the map and guide can also be downloaded below - please note that these files are large due to the detailed mapping within the guide.
+Copies of the map and guide can also be downloaded below:

 We have been working closely with local mountain bikers to produce this map and guide.

-This is part of our Malverns by Mountain Bike project that we've been working on.
+This is part of our Malverns by Mountain Bike project that we've been working on with funding from Malvern Hills National Landscape.
 Scroll down to find out more.

 Waymarkers Westminster Bank (2) website.jpg